Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions

-To provide a formal definition of the strategy induced by $\mathcal{M}$, we must first describe the distribution over memory states after $\mathcal{M}$ processes elements of $(SA)^*$.
+To provide a formal definition of the strategy induced by $\mealy$, we first describe the distribution over memory states of $\mealy$ after elements of $(\concurStateSpace\concurActionSpace)^*$ take place (under the strategy induced by $\mealy$).
 We formally define this distribution inductively.
-Details on how to derive the formulae for the update of these distributions, which use conditional probabilities, are relegated to Appendix~\ref{appendix:probability_memory}.
+Details for the derivation of the inductive formula, which rely on conditional probabilities, are deferred to Appendix~\ref{appendix:probability_memory}.